theupdateframework/taps/tap4.md

 The value of the "delegations" key in D1 is a list L1.
 Every member in L1 is a dictionary D4 with at least two keys: "paths" which specifies a list of target paths of patterns, and "repositories" which specifies a list L2.
 L2 contains one or more keys, or repository shortnames, from D2.
 D4 may also contain the "terminating" key, which is a Boolean attribute indicating whether or not this [delegation terminates backtracking](#feature-teminating-pinned-delegations).

-The following is an example of D1:
+The following is an example of the full pinning.json file:

 ```javascript
 {